Skip to content

 std::coroutine_handle<promise_type> handle;

-};We defined two task types.
-Task is "lazy"—it does not execute when created, requires an external resume() to start, and suspends at the end waiting for cleanup.
-It is suitable for scenarios where you need precise control over execution timing, such as the accept loop.
+We have defined two task types.
+Task is "lazy"—it does not execute upon creation, requires an external resume(), and suspends upon completion to await cleanup.
+It is suitable for scenarios requiring precise control over execution timing, such as an accept loop.

-Step 3: Utility Functions—Creating a Non-Blocking Listening Socket
+Step 3: Utility Functions—Creating a Non-blocking Listening Socket

 /// 设置 fd 为非阻塞模式